Recover

 Test Recover

-For real recovers of the local backup directory, delete the testonly.conf file.
+For real recovers of the local backup directory, delete the testonly.conf file after performing a selftest or other commands to verify the recover was successful.

 Notes